eye-division/katehipkiss/_alteredbooks/ways-to-be-saved.md

 ### Shipping

-Free postage with the UK mainland.<br>Please contact me before purchase for a quote for shipping outside mainland UK.
+Free postage via art courier (please allow 3-4 weeks) within the UK mainland.<br>Please contact me before purchase for a quote for shipping outside mainland UK.
 Unfortunately due to the new GPSR regulations I am no longer able to ship to the EU or Northern Ireland.